ainumaisarah/webapp/README.md

 - Guest Management: Admins can manage guest details including guest name and their phone number.
 They can view and update this information as needed.
 - Room Management: Admins can monitor and manage room assignments, displaying details such as room number, room type and price.
 They can also update room availability and adjust prices.
 - Reservation Oversight: The system allows admins to track check-in and check-out dates for each reservation, ensuring smooth guest arrivals and departures.
 Admins can make changes if needed, such as modifying booking dates.
-- Payment Tracking: Admins can view the total payment for each guest’s booking, track payment status and ensure all payments are processed correctly.
+- Payment Tracking: Admins can view the total payment for each guest’s booking and ensure all payments are processed correctly.

 ## 4.0 Entity Relationship Diagram (ERD) for the database tables with relationship